// Calculation Engine

 Read the Quick Start guide to setup your account and learn how to run workflows.

-Ask for help and join the discussion on our community support forum.
+Join the discussion and ask for help on our community support forum.

 What is the Calculation Engine?

-The Calculation Engine (CE) is an application that lets you run scientific calculations as composable workflows, constructed from a growing library of MUSES modules.
-The service hosted at https://alpha.musesframework.io provides the research community with scalable, high-performance computing resources to run intensive calculations.
-You can also run the CE yourself, either on a single machine using Docker Compose or on a Kubernetes cluster using our Helm chart!
+The Calculation Engine is an application that lets you run scientific calculations as composable workflows, constructed from a growing library of MUSES modules.
+The service hosted at https://ce.musesframework.io provides the research community with scalable, high-performance computing resources to run intensive calculations.

 What is MUSES?